Use Compose Watch

 watchsections to one or more services in

-docker compose alpha watchto launch a Compose project and start the file watch mode.
+docker compose watchto build and launch a Compose project and start the file watch mode.

 - Edit service source files using your preferred IDE or editor.